HunterW654/lt-showcase-wimsatt/README.md

 ## Available Scripts

-In the project directory, you can run:
+To run the application, please run from the project file:

 ### `npm i`
 ### `npm start`